Invisible E-commerce Profit Killers & How to Fix Them

 We’ve seen this firsthand during almost all large retail data analyses.

 Even Shopify warns merchants that inconsistent variant pricing confuses search engines and increases bounce rate: Shopify Product Variants Guide.
-This one hurts the most.
-Variant A shows $49.
-Variant B shows $59.
-Variant C… back to $49.

-This is a massive trust killer - and web crawling catches it instantly.
+This is a massive trust killer—and web crawling catches it instantly.

 A Quick Anecdote From the Field (80,000+ Auto Parts)